-- (i) In case that on the filing date of the application for a decree, pursuant to the provisions of this Act, an eligible business was engaged in the activity for which the benefits of this Act are granted, or was engaged in such activity during the three (3) taxable years preceding the date on which the application was filed, called the "Base Period", the eligible business may enjoy the fixed income tax rate provided in Section 4 only with regards to the increase in the average gross income of the Base Period which shall be denominated "Base Period Income" for the purposes of this paragraph. - (ii) In order to determine Base Period Income, the net income of any business that preceded the applicant business shall be taken into account.
-For this purpose, "any business that preceded" shall include any operation, activity, trade, or business carried out by another business and which was transferred or otherwise acquired by the applicant business, without taking into consideration if it was operating under another name or owner. - (iii) The income attributable to Base Period Income shall be subject to the income tax rates provided in the Code, except in the case of entities with tax exemption decrees under Act No. 73-2008 and Act No. 135-1997, in which case the fixed rate that appears in the decree shall apply, and the distribution of the utilities and benefits stemming from such income shall not qualify for the treatment provided in Section 6 of this Act.
+(i) In case that on the filing date of the application for a decree, pursuant to the provisions of this Act, an eligible business was engaged in the activity for which the benefits of this Act are granted, or was engaged in such activity at any time during the three (3) taxable years preceding the date on which the application was filed, called the "Base Period," the eligible business may enjoy the fixed income tax rate provided in Section 4, only with regards to the increase in the net income which said activity generates over the average net income of the Base Period which shall be denominated "Base Period Income," for the purposes of this clause.

+(ii) In order to determine Base Period Income, the net income of any business that preceded the applicant business shall be taken into account.
+For this purpose, "predecessor business" shall include any operation, activity, trade, or business carried out by another business and which was transferred or otherwise acquired by the applicant business, without taking into consideration if it was operating under another name or owner.

+(iii) The income attributable to Base Period Income shall be subject to the income tax rates provided in the Code, except in the case of entities with tax exemption decrees under Act No. 73-2008 and Act No. 135-1997, in which case the fixed rate that appears in the decree shall apply, and the distribution of the utilities and benefits stemming from such income shall not qualify for the treatment provided in Section 6 of this Act.
+Provided, that the limitation of benefits imposed under this subsection